-- A. Where judges acting pursuant to section 7 or 8 of this Plan find that a substantive right protected by this Plan has been violated, they may order a necessary and appropriate remedy.
+- A. Where a substantive right protected by this Plan has been violated, the investigator may recommend (see Section 7) and the judge(s) may order (see Sections 9 & 10) a necessary and appropriate remedy.
 A remedy may be directed at correcting a past violation, prospectively insuring compliance with the rights protected by this Plan, or both.
-A remedy shall be tailored as closely as possible to the specific violation involved. - B. Remedies provided to successful complainants under this Plan may include, but are not limited to: - 1. placement of an employee in a position previously denied; - 2. placement in a comparable alternative position; - 3. reinstatement to a position from which previously removed; - 4. prospective promotion to a position; - 5. priority consideration for a future promotion or position; - 6. back pay and associated benefits, including attorneys' fees, where the statutory criteria of the Back Pay Act, 5 U.S.C. § 5596, are satisfied;
+A remedy shall be tailored as closely as possible to the specific violation involved. - B. Remedies provided to successful complainants under this Plan may include, but are not limited to: - 1. placement of an employee in a position previously denied; - 2. placement in a comparable alternative position; - 3. reinstatement to a position from which previously removed; - 4. prospective promotion to a position; - 5. priority consideration for a future promotion or position;

-- 7. records modification and/or expungement; - 8. "equitable" relief, such as temporary stays of adverse actions; - 9. granting of family and medical leave; and - 10. accommodation of disabilities through the purchase of specialized equipment or the restructuring of duties and work hours. - C. Remedies not legally available include: - 1. payment of attorneys' fees (except as authorized under the Back Pay Act); - 2. compensatory damages; and - 3. punitive damages. - § 10 Record of final decisions Final decisions under this Plan shall be made available to the public in accordance with procedures established by the Judicial Council of the circuit.
+- 6. back pay and associated benefits, including attorneys' fees, where the statutory criteria of the Back Pay Act, 5 U.S.C. § 5596, are satisfied; - 7. records modification and/or expungement; - 8. "equitable" relief, such as temporary stays of adverse actions; - 9. granting of family and medical leave; and - 10. accommodation of disabilities through the purchase of specialized equipment or the restructuring of duties and work hours. - C. Remedies not legally available include: - 1. payment of attorneys' fees (except as authorized under the Back Pay Act); - 2. compensatory damages; and - 3. punitive damages. - § 12 Record of final decisions Final decisions under this Plan shall be made available to the public in accordance with procedures established by the Judicial Council of the circuit.